notacoderr/Mavoric/README.md

   </p>
 </div>

+# NOTICE
+This version of mavoric is no longer being maintained.
+This was my first attempt at an anticheat, which was actually started when I first started developing.
+I understand this version is poor in design which is why im working on [v2.0.0 which you can find here.](https://github.com/Olybear9/Mavoric/tree/v2.0.0).
+Sorry for the inconvienence in the meantime :(

 ## Description
 Mavoric is a plugin designed to enforce the generic functions of MC:BE.
 Mavoric is designed to execute and enforce general cheat detection powerfully without a hassle. <br />